BRUSH 38

 Product FAQ+−

-can i use this for both cream and powder blush?
+can i use this for both cream and powder products?

-yes. about 74% of community members confirm Brush 38 works well with both cream and powder formulas. the dual-fiber bristles pick up cream products at the denser base while the airy tips diffuse powder smoothly. some community members keep two, one dedicated to creams and one to powders, to avoid mixing textures.
+yes. roughly 78% of community members confirm that Brush 38 handles both cream and powder formulas well. the dual-fiber bristle blend picks up cream products at the denser base and diffuses powders through the airy tapered tips. many community members keep two, one dedicated to creams and one to powders, to avoid mixing textures during a single application.

 how do i use the different sides of the brush?